-Phillip B. Price, Sr. has been representing citizens charged with DUI in Alabama for over thirty years.
+Phillip B. Price, Sr. has been representing citizens charged with DUI in Alabama for over forty years.
 He is the only attorney in North Alabama who is Board Certified as a DUI Specialist.
 He has represented more people accused of the offense of DUI than any other lawyer in North Alabama.
 His success rate is astonishing.

 He is only the eighth person in the entire country to be awarded the prestigious Erwin-Taylor Award by the National College for DUI Defense (NCDD), the nation’s premier organization for DUI Defense attorneys.
 The award, which is the highest honor granted in the field of DUI Defense, was given to Mr. Price at the NCDD’s summer forum at the Harvard Law School in Cambridge, Massachusetts in 2012.
 He is a Founding Fellow of the NCDD.
 He served as Dean of the NCDD in 1997-98.
 He was the third attorney in the United States to become a Fellow of the NCDD.
 Mr. Price has been an invited lecturer in over 25 states, teaching other lawyers in various aspects of DUI Defense.
 He also instructs law enforcement officers how to perform better in their jobs of DUI enforcement.

 Mr. Price practiced law for many years with the late Macon L. Weaver, former U.S. Attorney for the Northern District of Alabama.
 Mr. Price served as president of the Alabama Criminal Defense Lawyers in 1992-93.